pingcap/docs/tikv-control.md

 > **Note:**
 >
 > - This command only supports the local mode.
 It prints `success!` when successfully run.
 > - You must run this command for all stores where specified Regions' peers are located.
 If `-r` is not set, all Regions are involved, and you need to run this command for all stores.
-You need to restart the healthy stores before restoring them.
-Otherwise, the inconsistency of the peer lists in Region replicas will cause an error when you execute `split-region` or `remove-peer`, resulting in the inconsistency of other metadata, and finally the Regions will become unavailable.
+You need to ensure that the healthy stores stop providing services before restoring these stores.
+Otherwise, the inconsistent peer lists among Region replicas will cause an error when you execute `split-region` or `remove-peer`, which causes inconsistency between other metadata, and finally, the Regions will become unavailable.

 ### Recover from MVCC data corruption